markmbaum/ClearSky.jl/docs/src/absorption_data.md

 To work with spectral line data directly, use the [`readpar`](@ref) function to load the data.
 This function simply parses the fixed-width file into a dictionary of vectors with the appropriate data types.
 For more information, see the [`readpar`](@ref) documentation.

 If you plan to compute line shapes directly, read par files into [`SpectralLines`](@ref) objects.
 The constructor reads files using [`readpar`](@ref) then rearranges it for line shape calculations.
 Unnecessary information is dropped and the molecule name, formula, and molar masses are assigned.
-To compute line shapes, see [Computing Line Shapes](computing_line_shapes.md).
+To compute line shapes, see [Line Shapes](line_shapes.md).

 For only high-level calculations, `par` files can also be loaded directly into [gas objects](gas_objects.md).